-Our Head of Learning – Careers and Pathways and our Employment and Training Manager are fully qualified career professionals who offer a variety of services.
+Our Head of Learning, Careers and Pathways and our Employment and VET Co-ordinator are fully qualified career professionals who offer a variety of services.

 These include individual career counselling sessions, career testing and assessment and work experience as well as class and year level lessons on career topics.

 They also assist with mock job interviews, resume writing and curriculum vitae preparation sessions.

 Whether our students are destined for further study, a traineeship or employment, our staff will help them choose the appropriate pathway to achieve success.